A heart abnormality detection and emergency medical response system for senior citizens

 Adobe Illustrator, Procreate, Balsamiq, Adobe XD, Arduino, Java

 User Interviews, Persona Building, Sketching, Wireframing, Prototyping, Affinity Diagramming, Usability Testing, Requirement Gathering, App Development, Cognitive Walkthroughs, Storyboarding

 We designed and developed a heart abnormality detection and response system called KardiaCare, comprising of a wearable sensor & mobile application that can detect abnormalities in heart rhythms and inform emergency contacts as well as request emergency medical help from the nearest hospital.

-As the project lead during my undergraduate study, I led the design and software development of the project, including the development of our algorithm for anomaly detection.
+As the project lead during my undergraduate study, I led the design and app development, including the development of our algorithm for anomaly detection.
 During the graduate course, I conducted and analyzed user interviews, and walkthroughs, and co-created the low and medium fidelity prototypes.

 So, what was the problem?

-For senior citizens globally, cardiovascular diseases are a leading cause of death, more so due to lack of timely help - delays in the same (especially in India due to lack of available medical resources) are common, more so if the adults live alone, leading to avoidable loss of lives.
+For senior citizens globally, cardiovascular diseases are a leading cause of death, often due to delayed timely help (especially in India due to lack of available medical resources), more so if the adults live alone, leading to avoidable loss of lives.

 Existing emergency applications often rely on user intervention to request for help but in the case of a medical emergency, users may be incapacitated to an extent of not being able to request for help.
 Thus, there is a need of removing the dependency on the user, using software that can make reliable and accurate decisions.

 Who was our target demographic?